 Call a Nevada criminal defense lawyer…

-If you have been arrested for welfare fraud in Nevada, contact our Las Vegas criminal defense lawyers for a free consultation.
+If you have been arrested for welfare fraud in Nevada, contact our Las Vegas criminal defense lawyers for a consultation.
 We may be able to negotiate the charges down, or else we will fight zealously for a “not guilty” trial verdict.

 Arrested in California?
 Go to our article on California welfare fraud law.